I don’t indulge in many podcasts, but when I do get in the mood for some good talks, I love tuning in to The Motivational Millennial Podcast.

 For me, the idea of an “unveiling” conjures up the image of uncovering something special hidden underneath the shroud that has been masking it.

 For example, an exquisite piece of art may be unveiled at the grand opening of an exhibit.
-The cloth that had been draped over the art work was but a sheath to hide the beautiful masterpiece underneath.
+The cloth that had been draped over the artwork was but a sheath to hide the beautiful masterpiece underneath.

 In many ways, we live covered up under layers of our own mask — a mask stitched together with elements of fear, insecurity, shame, and guilt.

-The longer our magnificent artwork remains hidden, the more we forget what it looks like.
+And the longer our magnificent artwork remains hidden, the more we forget what it looks like.

-What were those exquisite shades of colour that brought our creation to life?
+What were those brilliant shades of colour that brought our creation to life?
 What were the details in the drawing — the lines here, the curves there, the bold strokes, the faded etches — that made our picture whole?

 But there’s good news, if you take this analogy one step further.
 It also means that you — the authentic You — is completely separate from the mask you wear on top of it.